bruzgus1/HTML-CSS-Milestone-Project/README.md

 **User Goals:**

-- To find the most popular anime in the world
+- To find the most popular anime in the world.
-- To find some other recommended anime
+- To find some other recommended anime.

 **Site Owner Goals:**
-- To provide a list of the most popular anime in the world
+- To provide a list of the most popular anime in the world.
-- To give some other anime recommendations that are less known but are worth the watch
+- To give some other anime recommendations that are less known but are worth the watch.

 ![how the website looks on diffrent devices](/assets/images/am-i-responsive.webp)